Lisa D'Amour: Personal life

-D'Amour was born on October 17, 1969 in New Orleans, Louisiana.
-Currently, D'Amour lives as a peripatetic with her husband, Brendan Connelly.
+Born in Minneapolis, Lisa was raised for most of her life in River Ridge and New Orleans, LA.

 Work

 D'Amour's plays include Hide Town produced by Infernal Bridegroom Productions, Houston (2006), Anna Bella Eema produced by New Georges, NYC (2003), Blue Theater/Physical Plant, Austin, TX (2001), and Ten Thousand Things, Minneapolis.
 Winner, Best New Play, Austin Critics’ Table (2002).
 Stanley 2006 was to be produced at HERE Arts Center in SoHo, NYC but was withdrawn due to an intellectual property dispute involving the character Stanley Kowalski.

-The Cataract was produced Off-Broadway at the Women's Project, running from March 22, 2006 to April 15, 2006, directed by Katie Pearl.
+The Cataract was produced Off-Broadway at the Women's Project, running from March 22, 2006, to April 15, 2006, directed by Katie Pearl.
 The CurtainUp reviewer wrote: "D'Amour's voice is a vibrant new addition to the American theatre, and Women's Project has assembled an exciting team in this brave production."
 It was originally produced by PlayLabs, Minneapolis, MN, in 2003 and then in Providence, Rhode Island by Perishable Theatre.